sdziscool/Dithering-GUI-implementation/README.md

 ##New Features

+0.7c

 +made standalone jar - [temp link] (http://sdziscool.polyphemus.feralhosting.com/Downloads/)

 with this the project will slowly move to a processing independant implementation for better performance.

 +main.java added for a start, now only requires you to import processing.

+0.7e

 +the pde now also exports correctly so you can compile for yourself!

 +pde/jar is completely independant (no more use of start.jpg)

+0.7h

++boxes!
+Now, like in old games, you can have boxes that will be dithered individually using the limited amount of colors extracted from the box, new colorpalette for each block!

++added 2 extra methods to extract average color and hue for later use.

 ##TODO